fuhsjr00/bug.n/doc/Default_configuration.md

 `Config_fontColor_#2=<COLOR_CAPTIONTEXT>;;;;;;;<COLOR_MENUTEXT>;<COLOR_MENUTEXT>`

-The font color of bar elements, which are highlighted depending on the status, i. a. the active view, a discharging battery and the sound volume, if it is not muted.
+The font color of bar elements, which are highlighted depending on the status, i.a. the active view, a discharging battery and the sound volume, if it is not muted.

 -------------------------------------------------------------------------------
 `Config_fontColor_#3=;;;;;;;<COLOR_INACTIVECAPTIONTEXT>;`

-The fontground color of bar elements, which are highlighted depending on the status, i. a. a discharging battery with a battery level lower than 10%.
+The foreground color of bar elements (i.e., the text color), which are highlighted depending on the status, i.a. a discharging battery with a battery level lower than 10%.

 > The default color values are retrieved from the "Window Color and Appearance" settings.